-What better way to celebrate Mardi Gras than by wearing its traditional colors of purple, green and gold.
-Visit the many local party stores to pick up great shirts, hats and beads to wear during all the great festivities.
+Remember to wear the traditional colors of purple, green and gold.
+Visit the many local party and boutique stores in Lake Charles to pick up festive shirts, hats, and beads to wear during the celebrations.

+For Mardi Gras weekend, plan your meals ahead.
 Many restaurants along the parade route will close or not allow entry or departure during the parades.
-You may opt to eat street vendor food, or pack your own snacks and sandwiches.
+You may opt to eat street vendor food or pack your own snacks and sandwiches.
 It will be a long day, so plan ahead!
-Also, bring wet wipes or tissues with you to clean up before eating.
-Your hands will get very dirty, and it won't be easy to find a sink and soap.